pixpilot/scaffoldfy/docs/TASK_TYPES.md

 1. Conditions are **JavaScript expressions** evaluated at runtime
 2. The expression has access to:
-   - All prompt values (both top-level and task-level)
+   - All root-level prompt values
-   - All variable values (both global and task-scoped)
+   - All root-level variable values
    - All config values
 3. If the condition evaluates to `false`, the task is **completely skipped**
 4. If the condition evaluates to `true`, the task proceeds normally